Top

 What should I do if I am under investigation or facing an allegation for rape in Dallas, TX?

-If you are under investigation or facing an allegation for rape in Dallas, TX, it is crucial to hire an experienced, board certified criminal defense attorney as soon as possible to protect your rights and future.
+If you are under investigation or facing an allegation for rape in Dallas, TX, hire an experienced, board certified criminal defense attorney as soon as possible to protect your rights and future.

 Is rape the same as sexual assault in Texas?

-In Texas, Rape is referred to as Sexual Assault.
-It is important to understand the legal terminology when dealing with such serious charges.
+In Texas, rape is referred to as sexual assault.
+Understanding the legal terminology is key when confronting such serious charges.

 What are the potential consequences of a sexual assault conviction in Dallas, TX?

-If convicted of sexual assault (Rape) in Dallas, TX, the punishment could include several years in prison and a hefty fine.
-It is crucial to seek legal representation to defend against these serious charges.
+If convicted of sexual assault (rape) in Dallas, TX, the punishment may include several years in prison and a substantial fine.
+Seek legal representation to defend against these serious charges.

 What are the penalties for aggravated sexual assault (rape) in Texas?

-Aggravated sexual assault (Rape) is a first degree felony in Texas, punishable by 5 to 99 years, or life in prison and a fine of up to $10,000.
-The severity of the offense can lead to significant prison time and fines.
+Aggravated sexual assault (rape) is a first degree felony in Texas, punishable by 5 to 99 years or life in prison and a fine of up to $10,000.
+The severity of the offense can result in significant prison time and fines.

 What Is Rape?

-In Texas, Sexual Assault is when someone engages in nonconsensual sexual conduct or contact with another.
+In Texas, sexual assault occurs when someone engages in nonconsensual sexual conduct or contact with another person.

 More specifically, a person commits sexual assault (rape) if they intentionally, knowingly, and without consent:

-• Makes someone else’s sex organ contact or penetrate another person’s mouth, anus or sex organ
+• Cause someone else’s sex organ to contact or penetrate another person’s mouth, anus, or sex organ.

-Sexual assault also occurs when someone engages in any of the above conduct with a child (a person under 17 years of age).
-The individual could be accused of the offense regardless of whether or not they received consent or knew the child’s age at the time the act was committed.
-This offense is commonly referred to as Statutory Rape.
+Sexual assault also applies when someone engages in any of the acts above with a child (a person under 17 years of age).
+The individual may face charges regardless of whether consent was given or whether they knew the child’s age when the act occurred.
+This offense is often called statutory rape.

-Specific circumstances may result in an sexual assault being enhanced to aggravated sexual assault, including:
+Certain circumstances can enhance a sexual assault charge to aggravated sexual assault, including:

 • Causing death, serious bodily injury, or kidnapping